Special relativity and the rod/slot paradox – I – definition of reference frames

 The jumper’s skis were always oriented in parallel to the ground, i.e. in x-direction.
 (By whatever means the ski-jumper managed to control this.)
 The skis had a proper length Lski = L. I.e. this length was measured when the skis were at rest.

 Because of the assumption vj,x,A = νx = const., our teacher could introduce a second frame B co-moving with the ski-jumper in x-direction.
 B has its own coordinate system with synchronized clocks everywhere.
-The orientation of the x- and y-axes in B shall be the same as in A. Observers in B register events with coordinates [xB, yB, tB].
-B moves relative to A with velocity vB,A = vx.
+The orientation of the x- and y-axes in B were the same as in A. Observers in B registered events with coordinates [xB, yB, tB].
+B moved relative to A with velocity vB,A = vx.

 Description of the situation in reference frame A with the slot at rest